nusCS2113-AY1920S1/PersonalAssistant-Duke/docs/DeveloperGuide.md

 4. User enters task type.

-5.  compal prompts for description.
+5. COMPal prompts for description.

 6. User enters description.

-7.  compal ask for importance level of schedule
+7. COMPal ask for importance level of schedule

 8. User enter (Enum high,med,low)

-9. If the task is of low priority, compal prompts user whether to allow task to increase in priority.
+9. If the task is of low priority, COMPal prompts user whether to allow task to increase in priority.